 The trees found outside of Najar’s studio served as the inspiration for one of his most sought-after images.
 As the seasons changed, Najar witnessed the tree transforming from green leaves in the spring to the barren branches of winter.

 In paintings straddling the line between fantasy and reality, Najar depicts all four seasons on a single tree, expertly diving it with its reflection in the water.
 The artist, in his instinctive fashion, realized a tree’s transformation mirrored the way a person can change over time.

 “Sometimes we have a title—I am a man, I have this job—but we are not just the title, we can be many things,” Najar says.

 To add a work by David Najar to your collection, attend one of our exciting online auctions or contact one of our gallery consultants at (800) 521-9654 ext.
-4 during business hours or email email@example.com for inquiries after hours.
+4 during business hours or email firstname.lastname@example.org for inquiries after hours.